-- (i) Loans to Enterprises operating in the business sectors listed in Appendix 3: Exclusion list hereto, such as, but not limited to, tobacco, gambling, weapons and munitions, alcohol (excluding beer and wine); - (ii) Loans related to projects located in non-designated countries 10; - (iii) Loans financed by any other type of funding; - (iv) Loans originated more than 3 calendar years prior to the year of identification of a portfolio of Eligible Loans in a given category. - (v) Non-performing loans.
+- (i) Loans to Enterprises operating in the business sectors listed in Appendix 3: Exclusion list hereto, such as, but not limited to, tobacco, gambling, weapons and munitions, production in alcoholic beverages; - (ii) Loans related to projects located in non-designated countries 10; - (iii) Loans financed by any other type of funding; - (iv) Loans originated more than 3 calendar years prior to the year of identification of a portfolio of Eligible Loans in a given category. - (v) Non-performing loans.